Device Capabilities

 hmi.speaker.type | Type of HMI speaker (e.g., "buzzer"). |

-Below is an example of the capabilities object returned for the AT1032S:
+Below is an example of the complete device object returned for the AT1032S:

 - NodeJS